The term "post" corresponds to three elements:

 - they belong to the group in which the post was published, or to a publicly connected group.

-In particular, a private group is publicly connected to all public groups below it, that are not separated by another private group.
+A private group is publicly connected to all public groups below it, that are not separated by another private group.
 A private group is not publicly connected to any group above it.

 The role of session instructor is a special case: